 Every few minutes a boat floats past; its electric motor as soft as a cat’s purr.
 Lush trees and a pergola protect me from the afternoon sun’s full intensity.
 Soothed by a chorus of song birds, I’ve lost the will to move.
 The beach will have to wait.

 I’m relaxing on the secluded balcony of my canal-side casita at the Fairmont Mayakoba Resort in Playa del Carmen, Mexico.
 It’s a two-room suite with a spacious living area, two bathrooms, and separate bedroom with king-sized bed.
 There is even a walk-in closet.

-On the roof of my casita is a covered sun deck and small soaking pool.
+On the roof of my casita are a covered sun deck and a small soaking pool.
 Did I mention it comes with a butler?
 That’s who brought my beer and platter of chips and fresh-made guacamole for an afternoon snack.
 With all this luxury wrapped inside a 1,113-sq. ft. casita, who needs a beach?

 The Fairmont Mayakoba is a AAA 5-Diamond luxury resort on 240 acres of beach-front tropical forest about an hour south of Cancun International Airport.
 It is part of a larger resort community with three other resorts and a PGA golf course.

 Mayakoba, Mayan meaning “village of water,” was named for the meandering waterways that flow through the area.
 The entire development was built around these canals 13 years ago, designed to enhance what is already here.